Dry Seasoned Wood

 Install and Maintain a Carbon Monoxide Detector

-When wood is not burned completely, the resulting smoke contains a number of chemicals, one of which is carbon monoxide (CO).
+When wood is not burned completely, the resulting smoke contains several chemicals, one of which is carbon monoxide (CO).

 According to the U.S. Consumer Product Safety Commission, more than 150 people die on average per year from CO poisoning, related to the use of combustion appliances, including wood stoves, in the home.

 CO is odourless and colourless.
 Exposure to CO reduces your blood’s ability to carry oxygen.
 EPA recommends installing a digital CO detector if you use a wood stove or fireplace in your home.
 A digital detector displays the concentration of CO parts per million (ppm) and makes a warning sound that gets louder as the concentration increases.

 RELIANCE HOME INSPECTION Wood Burning Inspection